ansible/ansible/docs/docsite/rst/user_guide/playbooks_delegation.rst

     under {{ ansible_playbook_python }}.
 Be sure to set ansible_python_interpreter: "{{ ansible_playbook_python }}" in
     host_vars/localhost.yml, for example.
 You can avoid this issue by using ``local_action`` or ``delegate_to: localhost`` instead.

 .. seealso::

    :ref:`playbooks_intro`
-       An introduction to playbooks
+       An introduction to playbooks :ref:`playbooks_strategies`
-   `Ansible Examples on GitHub <https://github.com/ansible/ansible-examples>`_
+       More ways to control how and where Ansible executes `Ansible Examples on GitHub <https://github.com/ansible/ansible-examples>`_
        Many examples of full-stack deployments
    `User Mailing List <https://groups.google.com/group/ansible-devel>`_